Pranav016/serverflow/README.md

 -   Single click `clear filter` functionality.
 -   Notification toasts throughout the application.
 -   Update comment/solution by the author.
+-   Parsing support for markdown text in posts and comments.

 <hr />